Ann Arbor station: Description

-The station is located at 325 Depot Street.
-(Broadway Street is nearby, but as Broadway is elevated over both Depot Street and the train tracks, there is no direct access to Depot Street from Broadway Street.)
+The station is located at 325 Depot Street, just west of the Broadway Street Bridge.
 The station is 1 mi from the Blake Transit Center.

 As per 2019 estimates, a population of 1,429,901 people lives within 25 mi of the station, and a population of 5,556,996 lives within 50 mi of the station.

 The station is 3206 sqft in size.
 The station has a ticket office, is fully wheelchair accessible and has an enclosed waiting area.
 Other amenities include public restrooms, vending machines, paid parking, and a taxi stand.
-Baggage cannot be checked at this location; however, up to two suitcases in addition to any "personal items" such as briefcases, purses, laptop bags, and infant equipment are allowed on board as carry-ons.
+Baggage cannot be checked at this location; however, carry-ons of up to two suitcases, in addition to any "personal items" such as briefcases, purses, laptop bags, and infant equipment are allowed on board.

 The station's waiting room has roughly 60 seats, which is less than its typical boarding loads (which were 80 to 120 passengers circa 2017).

 The station has 38 metered short-term parking spaces, and 80 free long-term parking spots.

-In regards to passenger numbers, Ann Arbor has been the busiest station along the Wolverine's route, with the exception of Chicago Union Station, and busiest Amtrak station in the state of Michigan.
+In regards to passenger numbers, Ann Arbor has been the busiest station along the Wolverine's route, with the exception of Chicago Union Station, and busiest Amtrak station in the state of Michigan, with 122,757 yearly riders as of 2022.

 Notable nearby locations include the University of Michigan and the Great Lakes Environmental Research Laboratory.